scikit-rf/scikit-rf/doc/sphinx/source/tutorials/plotting.rst

 .. plot:: ../pyplots/plotting/plot_ringslot_smith.py
    :include-source:

-The Smith Chart can be also drawn independently of any :class:`Network` object through the :func:`~plotting.smith` function.
+The Smith Chart can be also drawn independently of any :class:`Network` object through the :func:`~mwavepy.plotting.smith` function.
+This function also allows admittance contours can also be drawn.

 Multiple S-parameters
 ----------------------